Prepare for a career in which you will integrate clinical skills with holistic theory to promote mental, physical, and spiritual well-being in others.

 intervention strategies.
 Students are exposed to current developments in

 and practices, which will prepare them for practice in a variety of

 Master's degree recipients in the Counseling and Psychology program qualify for the Licensed Mental Health Counselor (LMHC) credential in Massachusetts, and are prepared for a holistic psychology practice through two years of direct field experience and an education from expert faculty in mental health fields.
 Direct, supervised contact with clients from a range of populations is

 required so that students leave the program fully prepared for

-Professor of Counseling and Psychology; Director of the Division of Counseling and Psychology
+Assistant Professor of Counseling and Psychology; Director of Field Training for Counseling and Psychology